 The consequences of hunger are much more than a growling stomach.
 Poor nutrition can result in a weaker immune system, increased hospitalization, lower IQ, shorter attention spans, and lower academic achievement.
 Children are fed during the school week by federal government programs.
 We want to make sure they’re getting nutritional meals over the weekend, too.

 Blessings in a Backpack is a 501(c)(3) non-profit organization.
-During the 2021–2022 school year, we distributed nearly 3.2 million bags of ready-to-eat food to children at 1,118 schools in 46 U.S. states and the District of Columbia.
+During the 2022–2023 school year, we distributed more than 3.3 million bags of ready-to-eat food to children at 1,270 schools in 46 U.S. states and the District of Columbia.

-Since 2009, Blessings in a Backpack has provided 26.7 million hunger-free weekends (or ready-to-eat food) for more than 927,000 children nationwide.
+Since 2009, Blessings in a Backpack has provided 30 million hunger-free weekends for more than 1 million children nationwide.

-On average, $150 will feed one child on the weekends for one 38-week school year through the Blessings in a Backpack program—the results: nourished kids ready to learn.
-Food is an essential building block, and in this case, it is truly a blessing, especially to a food-insecure child!
+In Waukesha, $175* will feed one child on the weekends for one 38-week school year through the Blessings in a Backpack program—the results: nourished kids ready to learn.
+Food is an essential building block, and in this case, it is truly a blessing, especially to a hungry child!

 What does it mean to be food-insecure?

 A food-insecure household has limited or uncertain access to enough food to support a healthy life.

 Children are more likely to face food insecurity than any other group in the United States.
 Children were food insecure at times during 2021 in 6.2% of U.S. households with children — that’s 2.3 million households.